MicrosoftDocs/well-architected/well-architected/workloads.md

 # Azure Well-Architected Framework workloads

-In the context of the Azure Well-Architected Framework, the term _workload_ refers to a collection of application resources, data, and supporting infrastructure that function together to achieve defined business outcomes.
+In the context of the Well-Architected Framework, the term _workload_ refers to a collection of application resources, data, and supporting infrastructure that function together to achieve defined business outcomes.
 A workload consists of components and also development and operational procedures.

 Architects design workloads, and a workload team implements them.
 A workload is designed and implemented to achieve functional and nonfunctional business requirements.
 Workloads can be classified into many types.